 </div>

 Another common scenario is displaying social media link icons in the footer or sidebar of a web page.
-If you want these icons to be in a fixed order and type, and can be easily adjusted in the template,listFilter is very suitable:
+If you want the icons to be fixed in order and type, and easy to adjust in the template,listThe filter is very suitable:

 {% set socialIcons = '["facebook", "twitter", "linkedin", "youtube"]'|list %}